syncfusion-content/wpf-docs/wpf/Charts/SeriesTypes/Other.md

 ![ShowMedian support for Box and Whisker series in WPF Chart](Series_images/boxAndWhisker4.png)

 N>
-* The median is the middle number of an ordered data set if there is an odd number of data points in the original ordered data set.
+* The middle number of data points is the median for the odd number of data points.

-* If the original ordered data set includes an even number of data points, the median is the sum of the two numbers in the center.
+* The average of the middle two numbers is a median for even numbers of data points.

 ### Outlier